 - 1. Consider the weather and aim to carry out drainage works (including drain maintenance and silt trap cleaning) during dry periods. - 2.
-Cut drains to run at a even gradient of 2° (3.5%) or less leading towards the head of the valley; ensure water does not discharge into lower cultivation channels. - 3.
+Cut drains to run at an even gradient of 2° (3.5%) or less leading towards the head of the valley; ensure water does not discharge into lower cultivation channels. - 3.
 End drains in a shallow turnout. - 4.
 Space drains so that the volume of run-off does not exceed the capacity of the drainage system. - 5.
 Provide 'cut-off' drains so that plough furrows do not carry significant volumes of water from wet areas above. - 6.
 Stop drains at the edge of buffer areas, preferably on flat ground where water can fan out. - 7.
 Ensure drains do not discharge to the edges of steep gully sides or unstable slopes. - 8.
 Avoid drains diverting water to adjacent catchments. - 9.
 Do not end drains in natural channels, ephemeral streams or old agricultural drains. - 10.
-Redesign existing drainage systems to meet current standards and correct any erosion problems; ensure restock drains discharge to a minimum 10 m wide buffer area. - 11.
-Where an existing drain has become a sizable and stable watercourse, treat as a natural watercourse and establish buffer areas along its length; if in doubt, seek advice. - 12.
+Redesign existing drainage systems to meet current standards and correct any erosion problems; ensure drains discharge to a minimum 10 m wide buffer area along permanent watercourses with a channel <2 m wide, and to a minimum 20 m wide buffer area along channels >2 m wide.
+Note that narrower buffer widths (minimum 5 m) might apply along channels <1 m wide, especially ephemeral watercourses on steep ground. - 11.
+Where an existing drain has become a sizeable and stable watercourse, treat as a natural watercourse and establish buffer areas along its length; if in doubt, seek advice. - 12.
 Avoid fording streams and rivers, unless there is an existing purpose-built ford.